seanpatel19/Challenge-11/README.md

 To use the data simply clone the repository.

-Different K values can be looked at to see if the clusters are more useful.
-Just because 4 is the most efficent it may not be the best.
+Different sales values can be imput and the projections will change as well

 Charts could also be changed to make things look different
 ```